Fort Davidson: Battle of Pilot Knob State Historic Site

 After the war ended in 1865, a mining company used the area of the fort as a livestock corral.
 Union veterans held a meeting commemorating the battle at the fort site in 1882, and Grand Army of the Republic meetings were held within the enclosure.
 After the mining company sold the land the fort was located on in 1905, a local organization known as the Pilot Knob Memorial Association bought Fort Davidson from a third party.
 Attempts to have the site designated as a national battlefield failed.
 Eventually, the land passed to General Ewing's son Thomas, who eventually transferred it to the United States Forest Service at some point after 1934.
 Little interpretation existed at the site under Forest Service administration.
 In either 1968 or 1969, the Battle of Pilot Knob State Historic Site was added to the Missouri State Parks system through an agreement with the Forest Service.
+By 1969, the walls of the fort were reported to have been reduced to roughly 5 ft high, and the crater was measured at roughly 50 ft by 100 ft.
 The fort was then added to the NRHP on February 26, 1970, with a reference number of 70000332.
-General Davidson was credited as the fort's architect.
 The NRHP listing encompasses 9.9 acres.
 The Missouri Department of Natural Resources acquired full control of the site in 1987.